ttran9/ppmtool-backend/README.md

-        pages where the expected behavior is that the user gets redirected to the dashboard page but instead there is the issue of the JSON content being returned indicating the user has entered invalid credentials but this should not be the case because the user is already logged in and this can be seen where the user has a valid jwt token inside of their localStorage.
+        pages where the expected behavior is that the user gets redirected to the dashboard page but instead there is the issue of the JSON content being returned indicating the user has entered invalid credentials but this should not be the case because the user is already logged in and this can be seen where the user has a valid jwt emailVerificationToken inside of their localStorage.
         - I will attempt to investigate the above where it appears I am not utilizing react-router properly and there are some undesirable side effects.
     2. **Solution (to i.):**